 - n.
-Draft Investigation Report and Attached Αt conclusion Materials. the of the investigation, the Investigator will prepare a Draft Investigation Report summarizing the relevant information gathered and outlining the pertinent contested and uncontested information.
-The Draft Investigation Report will not include any recommended findings.
-The Complainant and the Respondent will opportunity to review the Draft have an Investigation Report and all materials gathered by the Investigator that are not otherwise protected by а privileged relationship; meet with the Investigator; submit additional comments and information to the Investigator; identify any additional witnesses or evidence for the Investigator to pursue; and identify any further topics that they believe the Investigator should address with the other party or to any witness.
+Draft Investigation Report and Attached Materials.
+At the conclusion of the investigation, the Investigator will prepare a Draft Investigation Report summarizing the relevant information gathered and outlining the pertinent contested and uncontested information.
+The Complainant and the Respondent will have an opportunity to review the Draft Investigation Report and all materials gathered by the Investigator that are not otherwise protected by a privileged relationship; meet with the Investigator; submit additional comments and information to the Investigator; identify any additional witnesses or evidence for the Investigator to pursue; and identify any further topics that they believe the Investigator should address with the other party or to any witness.
 Any such response by the parties must be submitted to the Investigator within ten (10) business days of transmission of the Draft Investigation Report and accompanying materials.
 While extensions for good cause may be granted to both parties, upon request, such an extension may cause University resolution to exceed the time frame specified in this Grievance Process or Misconduct Procedures. - o.
 Final Investigation Report.
-Upon receipt of responses parties' to the Draft Investigation Report, the Investigator will identify additional investigative requested by the parties or identified by the Investigator, and determine the extent to which such steps are relevant and the appropriate investigative strategy for addressing such requests.
+Upon receipt of parties' responses to the Draft the Investigation Report, the Investigator will additional investigative identify steps requested by the parties or identified by the Investigator, and determine the extent to which such steps are relevant and the investigative appropriate strategy for addressing such requests.
 Any information or evidence provided to or collected by the Investigator following the issuance of the Draft Investigation Report will be provided to the parties in the Final Investigation Report and accompanying exhibits.

-Following the conclusion of such additional investigative steps, if any, the Investigator will prepare a Final Investigation Report, which will summarize all relevant information gathered and include a recommendation as to whether there is sufficient evidence, by a Preponderance of the Evidence, to support a finding of responsibility for a violation of the Sexual Misconduct Policy (and, where applicable, other relevant policies).
+Following the conclusion of such additional investigative steps, if any, the Investigator will prepare a Final Investigation Report, which will summarize all relevant information gathered in relation to the specific allegations under the Sexual Misconduct Policy (and, where applicable, other relevant policies).
 The Investigator's recommendation as to whether the Sexual Misconduct Policy has been violated is non-binding and the Decision Maker will come to their own determination as to whether the Sexual Misconduct Policy has been violated.
 The Investigator will deliver the Final Investigation Report and all attached materials to the Title IX Coordinator.
-The Title IX Coordinator will simultaneously transmit the Final Investigation Report and all attached materials, including all information submitted by the parties in response to the Draft Investigation Report and all information gathered and materials as additional investigative steps, which are not otherwise privileged, to both parties in an electronic format or hard copy.
+The Title IX Coordinator, or their designee will simultaneously transmit the Final Investigation Report and all attached materials, including all information submitted by the parties in response to the Draft Investigation Report and all information gathered and materials as additional investigative steps, which are not otherwise privileged, to both parties in an electronic format or hard copy.

-The Title IX Coordinator will also include in this transmission information about the Hearing process and may begin the process of scheduling a Hearing for a Decision Maker to independent determination make an responsibility.
-The Complainant and Respondent will have an opportunity to review and respond in writing to the Final Investigation Report and all materials gathered by the Investigator that are not otherwise protected by a privileged relationship.
+The Title IX Coordinator will also include in this transmission information about the Hearing process and may begin the process of scheduling a Hearing for a Decision Maker to make an independent determination of The Complainant responsibility. and Respondent will have an opportunity to review and respond in writing to the Final Investigation Report and all materials gathered by the Investigator that are not otherwise protected by a privileged relationship.
 Any such response by the parties must be submitted to the Title IX Coordinator within ten (10) business days of transmission of the Final Investigation Report and materials.
-While extensions for good cause may be granted to both parties, upon request, such an extension may cause University resolution to exceed the time frame specified in Grievance this Process.
-The Title IΧ Coordinator will provide any statement(s) with the Final Investigation Report to the Decision Maker.
+While extensions for good cause may be granted to both parties, upon request, such an extension may cause University resolution to exceed the time frame specified in these processes.
+The Title IX Coordinator will provide any statement(s) with the Final Investigation Report to the Decision Maker.